The 811 Process

 STEP FIVE: Dig with care

-The width of the location tolerance zone includes 24 inches on each side of the utility plus the width of the utility itself.
-If you must dig within the tolerance zone, digging with caution by hand is recommended to help reduce the possibility of damage to the located utility.
-The depth of the facilities is not known by NC811.
-Facility owners will bury their lines according to their industry’s code.
-However, facility depths can vary due to installation practices, changes in grade, soil erosion, and other variables that occur over time.
+The location tolerance zone width encompasses 24 inches horizontally on each side of the utility, in addition to the utility’s width.
+If excavation within the tolerance zone is necessary, it is advisable to proceed with caution and opt for manual digging to minimize the potential for damage to the located utility.
+NC811 does not possess information about the depth of the facilities.
+Facility owners follow their industry’s code when burying lines; nevertheless, variations in facility depths may arise due to installation practices, alterations in grade, soil erosion, and other factors that evolve over time.